lalitkumar2k10/cert-issuer/README.md

     ```
     docker build -t bc/cert-issuer:1.0 .
     ```
+Note:
-Note: If above do not work use sudo
+- If above do not work use sudo
+- If fails for lxml: https://lxml.de/installation.html

 4. Read before running!